felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 But how?

 ## Chapter 4: Opening Pandora's Box

+> *If you want to teach people a new way of thinking, don’t bother to
+> teach them.
+Instead, give them a tool, the use of which will lead to
+> new ways of thinking.*
+>
+> Peter Senge, *The Necessary Revolution*

 The hardest part of making a breakthrough is finding the right problem to solve.
 I had just identified my problem, *learning anxiety*.
 You can bet I wanted